 - A final report is required and it will appear on the Diversity and Inclusion Office’s website.
 That report is due no later than three months after the funded activity.
 Failure to submit a final report will disqualify applicants from receiving future Faculty and Staff Diversity Mini- Grants.

-Applications should be submitted to Franklin Hughes in the Diversity and Inclusion Office, CSS 312.
+Applications should be submitted to Patty Terryn in the Diversity and Inclusion Office, CSS 312.

 Review of applications will continue contingent on available funds.
 At the committees' discretion, applicants may be asked to participate in a brief interview to better explain their proposal.